What types of hygiene stations are there within horticulture?

 What is a hygiene station?

-Built-up a hygiene station
+Built-up hygiene station

 Built-in a hygiene station